python-consul/python-consul/README.rst

 :help wanted: This issue makes sense and would be useful.
 It's unlikely a core
-              contributor will get to this though, so if you'd like to see it addressed, please open a PR.
+              contributor will get to this though, so if you'd like to see it addressed please open a PR.

 :question: The need for the issue isn't clear or needs clarification, so please
            follow up.
-Issues in this state for a few months, without responses, will likely will be closed.
+Issues in this state for a few months, without responses will likely will be closed.

 PRs
 ~~~

 Pull requests are very much appreciated!
-When you create a PR, please ensure:
+When you create a PR please ensure:

 #.
 All current tests pass, including flake8
 #.
 To add tests for your new features, if reasonable
 #.
-To add docstrings for new api features you add, and if needed link to this
+To add docstrings for new api features you add and if needed link to these
-   docstrings form the sphinx documentation
+   docstrings from the sphinx documentation

 Releases
 --------